“Gerard! Come on in, good to see you.”

 They share omelets, enjoy fluffy biscuits, Lady Mary makes her grand entrance.

-“Girls, I’m a real girl now and loving it, thanks for visiting during my recovery.”
+“Girls, I’m a real girl now and loving it.”

 Katja, “I hear shows are packed, new setting ees work?”